IRedDragonICY/textractor/README.md

   <img src="https://img.shields.io/badge/License-MIT-green" alt="License">
 </p>

-**Textractor** is a sleek web application built with Next.js and modern web technologies that allows you to easily upload, reorder, and combine the content of multiple text-based files.
+**Contextractor** is a sleek web application built with Next.js and modern web technologies that allows you to easily upload, reorder, and combine the content of multiple text-based files.
 The combined output is conveniently formatted using Markdown code blocks, including the filename and guessed language extension, ready to be copied and used anywhere – perfect for feeding context to LLMs, compiling code snippets, or preparing documentation.

 ## 🚀 Features